- Courses and Events

 - Watch Videos

 The Nutrition Obesity Research Center (NORC) is an NIH-funded, university-wide interdisciplinary research center established to foster a multidisciplinary approach to basic, clinical, and translational research and research training with an emphasis on understanding the causal factors underlying nutrition and obesity-related health problems and the generation and evaluation of evidence on their consequences, prevention, and alleviation.

 - Associate Director: W. Timothy Garvey, M.D.

-The NORC comprises 143 investigators from 30 academic units, with many extramural grants for nutrition/obesity research.
-The NORC is comprised of four research core facilities, a pilot/feasibility program, and an enrichment program.
+The NORC comprises 152 investigators from 52 academic units, with total direct funding of $56 million for nutrition/obesity research.
+The NORC is composed of four research core facilities, a pilot/feasibility program, and an enrichment program.